MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/debug-plugin.md

 [!INCLUDE[](../includes/cc_applies_to_update_9_0_0.md)]

-The following steps describe how to debug a plug-in executing on [!INCLUDE[pn_crm_op_edition](../includes/pn-crm-onprem.md)].
-To debug a plug-in that executes in the sandbox on [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] Customer Engagement, you must be using tracing as described later in this topic.
+The following steps describe how to debug a plug-in executing on [!INCLUDE[pn_crm_op_edition](../includes/pn-crm-onprem.md)] apps.
+To debug a plug-in that executes in the sandbox on [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] apps, you must be using tracing as described later in this topic.

 [!INCLUDE[cc_sdk_onpremises_note](../includes/cc-sdk-onpremises-note.md)]
 <a name="bkmk_debugaplugin"></a>